 I am learning to quantify my value.
 You should too.
 You see, before now, I belittled my skills and expertise, and in some cases, charged less due to PITY.
 But who asked for my pity?
 Many still don’t pay no matter how little you drop the fee…and that’s exactly the point…

 That is why you feel unhappy even after being PAID.

 This is the wrong exchange.
-And you should consider changing it in 2020.
+And you should consider changing it this year.

 Cheers to charging your worth!